 - Price: $130

-If you are running a trail half marathon, you need to have a trail shoe that is both light and will protect you from roots, rocks, and ruts.
+If you are running a trail half marathon, a trail shoe that is both light and will protect you from roots, rocks, and ruts is a must.

 The Torrent is an excellent option as it has a minimal responsive feel that will keep you feeling light and agile as you tackle the miles.
 The Torrent is part of the HOKA ProFly Series which are made with firm bottom foam for “propulsive toe-offs.”

-The Torrent is also very very light at only 7.5 ounces.
-This makes it an excellent choice for race day, or even just some training runs through the trails.
+This is an excellent choice for race day, or even just some training runs through the trails.

 Runner Up: Want a trail shoe with max cushion?
 We also love the Speedgoat.